av-ast/rails-dev-box/README.md

 That's it.

-If the base box is not present that command fetches it first.
+If the base box is not present it will be fetched first.
 If during the installation you will be asked to enter the password for vagrant user, just enter `vagrant`.
 After the installation has finished, you can access the virtual machine with